-Their color varies from gray to brown with a lighter color on the underbody.
-They measure from 7 to 9 cm and weigh from 4 to 7g.
+Their color varies from gray to brown, with a lighter color on the underbody.
+They measure from 7 to 9 cm and weigh 4 to 7g.

-The least shrew eats carcasses, seeds, fruits, and insects, and live in grasslands with forest edges.
+The least shrew eats carcasses, seeds, fruits, and insects and lives in grasslands with forest edges.
 Their lifespan is one year in the wild and 2.6 years in captivity.

 Northern Flying Squirrel